IMMM-SFA/ssembatya-etal_2024_earths_future/README.md

 questions about how they will jointly affect the seasonality of peak (highest) demand, firm capacity requirements, and grid reliability.
 This study investigates the net effects of residential space heating electrification and climate change on long-term demand patterns and load shedding potential, using climate change projections, a predictive load model, and a DC OPF model of the Texas grid.
-Results show that full adoption of more efficient heat pumps could significantly improve reliability, particularly under hotter futures.
+Results show that full electrification via adoption of more efficient heat pumps could significantly improve reliability, particularly under hotter futures.
 Less efficient heat pumps may result in more severe winter peaking events and increased reliability risks.
 As heating electrification intensifies, system planners will need to balance the potential for greater resource adequacy risk caused by shifts in seasonal peaking behavior